Warming the winter with innovative light

 Militello's design objective with Light Cycles, according to her artist's statement, was to "[celebrate] the visual transformations of nature as expressed through richly shifting colors of light energy."
 Using an immersive LED lighting system, Militello aimed to enliven the previously cold winter space of the atrium by bathing it in warm, vibrant colors reminiscent of starry skies and flickering candles.

 To achieve this effect, the installation required both floodlights to create a colorful wash on the atrium's glass canopy and direct view luminous pendants to give the impression of glittering jewels.

-To evenly and beautifully illuminate the steel framework of the Winter Garden's signature bay window — a magnificent 10-story glass arch overlooking the exterior plaza and harbor — Philips Color Kinetics ColorReach Powercore fixtures were mounted inconspicuously among the beams, more than 80 ft (24.4 m) above the garden below.
+To evenly and beautifully illuminate the steel framework of the Winter Garden's signature bay window — a magnificent 10-story glass arch overlooking the exterior plaza and harbor — Color Kinetics ColorReach Powercore luminaires were mounted inconspicuously among the beams, more than 24.4 m (80 ft) above the garden below.
 These long-throw floodlights provide the high level of light output and color-changing capabilities required to create a dynamic "canvas of light" upon which the installation could rest.

 For the direct-view pendants, Militello turned to 4Wall Entertainment, which designed and manufactured strands of custom mirrored LED disks for this application.
 The disks were hung at irregular lengths from the atrium's arched ceiling, suspended like stars over the garden's palm trees below.